 - Killing in self-defense in NOT preferred.
 If possible, always try to flee, or disable your opponent.
 If your character does commit a murder in a canon setting, please roleplay out the effects it would have on your character as well.

 - All events of conflict will be considered canon unless otherwise agreed upon by both parties or spurred by a round antagonist-related action.
-Duty Officer involvement may result in a specific conflict being made canon regardless of player agreement, as seen fit.
+CCIA involvement may result in a specific conflict being made canon regardless of player agreement, as seen fit.
 This still does not exempt you from rules on metagaming - your character does not acquire knowledge of syndicate items, xenos, etc. simply because they have interacted with them in previous rounds.

 - Metagrudging is not allowed.
 Metagrudging is whenever your OOC opinions of a player or their character negatively affect your IC interactions with that character.
 Basing your IC interactions with a character on events rendered non-canon is also considered metagrudging.